BranislavOsadkovski/LoginUpload-WebApplication/README.md

 * **Description**

 Java Web application, user can login to see the welcome page, and move on to the page to upload a file.
-File is uploaded with a form, and user gets notified if the file is uploaded succesfully, or if the file with the same name already exists on the server
+File is uploaded with a form, and user gets notified if the file is uploaded succesfully, or if the file with the same name already exists on the server.
+File upload is managed by the FileUploadServlet that also contains the configuration for performance and size of the files

 * **Security**